Skip to content

 Available

-InferX is an LLM inference platform you run on your own Kubernetes.
-It speaks both OpenAI and Anthropic Messages APIs on the front, deploys vLLM, TensorRT-LLM, SGLang, or llama.cpp on the back, and adds the operational layer most gateways skip: cost attribution per user and key, latency and error tracking per model, KServe deployment management, model downloads from Hugging Face and S3, and a built-in playground for testing before integration.
-The roadmap brings policy-based intelligent routing and safety modes for control-loop and safety-critical workloads.
+InferX is an inference platform you run on your own Kubernetes.
+It speaks both OpenAI and Anthropic Messages APIs on the front, deploys vLLM, llama.cpp, or text-embeddings-inference from built-in presets — or any KServe ServingRuntime you bring — on the back, and adds the operational layer most gateways skip: one logical model backed by multiple deployments with load balancing and three-state circuit breakers, cost attribution per user and key, P50/P95/P99 latency per model, full KServe lifecycle management from templates, model downloads from Hugging Face and S3, and a playground with streaming, thinking-mode rendering, and MCP tool calling.
+Beyond chat it now serves embeddings and /v1/rerank, audio over /v1/audio/speech (TTS) and /v1/audio/transcriptions (ASR), vision-language models, and KServe v2 / Open Inference Protocol inference — and serving instances pause and resume to release idle GPUs.
+The roadmap adds policy-based routing and safety modes for control-loop workloads.

 Protocols